prchimbalkar/AWS-IoT-Paho/README.md

-# AWS-IoT-Paho
+# AWS-IoT-Paho-Python
-This code demonstrates use of Paho library for doing message &amp; file transfer using eclipse Paho library and AWS IoT core
+This python code demonstrates use of Paho library for doing message &amp; file transfer using eclipse Paho library and AWS IoT core.